RTP Antena 1: 1968-1974: last years of the New State and Marcelist Spring

 Emissora Nacional's team carried the demonstrations held by students against the regime on 17 April 1969, but the recordings were not publicly released until the fall of the New State.
 In 1968, some of its news bulletins were preceded by Notas do Dia, from the head of EN's news division, which mainly concerned Portugal's internal and external policy with its overseas colonies.
 The National Assembly elections of October 1969 were faced with mass adversity.
-When Marcelo Caetano was elected ANP president, the note for 23 February 1970 gave the notion that Portugal would ofllow two paths: that of "maintaining order and progress" or "anarchy and subversion".
+When Marcelo Caetano was elected ANP president, the note for 23 February 1970 gave the notion that Portugal would follow two paths: that of "maintaining order and progress" or "anarchy and subversion".

 FM stereo broadcasts began on 14 March 1968, with an opera from Teatro Nacional São Carlos.
 The penetration of television (even with weak programming) hampered radio's success during primetime hours.
 The success of foreign music, especially on Rádio Clube Português and Rádio Renascença, was left out by Emissora Nacional, which remained with its own mindset.
 Its microphones shared the top names of Portuguese radio with the top names of Portuguese music.
 Like what happened throughout the 1960s, EN was facing stagnation.
 In 1969, under the control of Carlos Silva Gonçalves, Lisboa 1 started broadcasting 24 hours a day.

 When Salazar died in July 1970, social pressure and inflation emerged.
 This also affected Emissora Nacional's finances.
 Around this time, Emissora Nacional aimed more towards entertainment.
 A new time server was installed in August 1973, giving more precision for its time signal.